Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 Industry experts are already seeing behavioral changes that may persist even after the health crisis.
 So for CRE investors, it's crucial to think about how to change and adapt to these shifts.

 • The trend toward densification and open-plan working may reverse rapidly in commercial office space, for example.
-As a result, public-health experts may push to change building regulations to minimize the risk of future outbreaks, potentially impacting HVAC standards and the required square footage per person.
+As a result, public-health experts may push to change building regulations to minimize the risk of future outbreaks, potentially impacting HVAC system standards and the required square footage per person.

 • The switch to e-commerce will most likely lead to an increase in the demand for industrial and warehouse space.
 In addition, niche CRE asset classes like cloud kitchens and self-storage may also see a boost if demand density improves due to more people working from home.

-• The long-term effects of the COVID-19 pandemic could result in a decreased demand for certain types of real estates, such as hospitality properties and short-term leases.
+• The long-term effects of the coronavirus pandemic could result in a decreased demand for certain types of real estates, such as hospitality properties and short-term leases.
 Alternatives such as video conferences are proving to be just as good (or even better) than expensive in-person meetings that involve business travel.
 The near-shoring of supply chains may soon render cross-border business travel obsolete, and consumers now fearful of flying overseas may instead vacation in local destinations.

 • Many baby boomers may choose to age in place.
 This could mean a decline in the demand for senior living facilities.
 Or perhaps the opposite might happen; senior-living facilities might prove they are better equipped to deal with viral outbreaks, boosting their popularity.